swarba015/SI-568-Project-1-/README.md

 #  Project 1: Data Science: The Light of Information
 ### Overview
-Team Lake, consisting of Ibrahim Moazzam, Lizett Aguilar, Noah Attal, Shirley Araiza Santaella, and Nuzhat Zahan, introduces a Python project allowing easy control of LED strip lights.
+Team Lake, consisting of Nuzhat Zahan, Ibrahim Moazzam, Lizett Aguilar, Noah Attal,and Shirley Araiza Santaella, introduces a Python project allowing easy control of LED strip lights.

 Our project is designed with scalability in mind, accommodating a strip of lights that illuminate based on the International Space Station's coordinates across the globe.
 Leveraging object-oriented programming and a structured series of classes, our code is adaptable to accommodate any future modifications or enhancements.